jmwright/oshw-code/kicad_to_svg_converter/README.md

 This converter is in pre-alpha release condition and will change a lot as development progresses.

+This converter is meant to be run as a Docker container so that it can be part of a compartmentalized build system.

 ## Installing

 The following packages need to be installed before using this script.
 The following commands assume Ubuntu Server.